w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 [Governance V1](./archive/learn-governance.md)).
 Governance is a constantly evolving protocol at this stage in its lifecycle.

-For additional support about Polkadot OpenGov see the [dedicated support pages](https://support.polkadot.network/support/solutions/65000105211).
+For additional support about Polkadot OpenGov, see the [dedicated support pages](https://support.polkadot.network/support/solutions/65000105211).

 :::

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
-The stated goal is to ensure that the majority of the stake can always command the network.
+The goal is to ensure that most of the stake can always command the network.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain